QueraTeam/django-pwned/README.md

 You can set the API request timeout with the `request_timeout` parameter (in seconds).

-You can set the `count_threshold` to reject a password if it appears more than a certain number of times in the Pwned Passwords data set.
+You can set the `count_threshold` to reject a password if it appears at least a certain number of times in the Pwned Passwords data set.
 By default, this threshold is set to `1`.
 For instance, setting `count_threshold=2` means the password will be rejected